drc-infinyon/hackhazards-launchpad-infinyon/1-event-streaming-basics/README.md

 ## Prerequisites
 - Basic understanding of command-line interfaces
 - Familiarity with Python (helpful but not required)
-- A computer with internet access
+- A computer with internet access with Mac/Linux OS

 ## Session Outline